MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.26.5
+  * Renamed Connection into Client and created a new Connection module to handle more than one connection by the client.
+  * collection $cmd created each time whenrun-command was called is turned into a class attribute and created once on database creation time.
 * 0.26.4
+  * Skipped some patch versions because of install problems with panda.
+Seems that it couldn't handle pdf files.
   * Pod documentation changed as well as its location.
 * 0.26.1
   * There is a need to get a connection from several classes in the package.